-Indian companies are registered under the companies act of India.
+Companies in India are registered with the registrar of companies where the registered office is situated.
 Such companies are required to undergo annual audit of their books of accounts by a chartered accountant in practice.
-Company audit is also called external or statutory audit.
+Company audit is also known as external or statutory audit.

 Recommended Read: How to appoint first auditor for your company